voxpupuli/puppet-mcollective/README.md

 String: defaults to 'puppet:///modules/mcollective/empty'.
 A file source that contains a directory of user certificates which are used by the ssl security provider in authenticating user requests.

+##### `ssl_client_keys`

+String: defaults to 'puppet:///modules/mcollective/empty'.
+A file source that contains a directory of user keys which can be used by the client ssl security provider to make client requests.
+Populated when `mcollective::userssl` is false.

+##### `userssl`

+Boolean: defaults to true.
+Whether the users should handle their own private keys.
+If false, the client is set up as to be used by sudo, i.e. only root has access to the private keys.
+Use together with `ssl_client_keys`

 ### `mcollective::user` defined type